tinymce/tinymce-docs/enterprise/system-requirements.md

     - 8.0.42+
     - 7.0.76+

-> **Note:** Tomcat 10 will require WAR files to be places in *webapp-javaee* rather than *webapps* due to the change to Jakarta servlets.
+> **Important:** Tomcat 10 will require WAR files to be placed in the *webapp-javaee* directory rather than the *webapps* directory due to the change to Jakarta servlets.
 Jetty 11 is not currently supported due to this change.

 ### Operating Systems